 Health and Disability Services (Complaints) Act 1995

 3 On the date as at which this compilation was prepared, the Health Practitioner Regulation National Law (WA) Act 2010 s.
-14(e) and Pt.
-5 Div.
-33 had not come into operation.
-They read as follows:
+14(e) had not come into operation.
+It reads as follows:

 14. Acts repealed